 Fundamentals of the diverse roles and practice of pharmacy technicians in an institutional pharmacy setting.
 In-depth coverage of hospital pharmacy organization, workflow and personnel, safety techniques, data entry, packaging and labeling operations, inpatient drug distribution systems including investigational drugs, continuous quality improvement and inventory control.
+Must be TSI met in all areas continuous quality improvement and inventory control.
 Must be TSI met in all areas.